vagkaratzas/nextflow-beginners-workshop/README.md

 Then we have combined that with the `flatten` operator to emit each item separately to the next module (before `flatten`, it was one list of items).

 Command to run: `nextflow run main.nf -profile conda -resume`

+Switch to the Lesson-7 branch with `git checkout Lesson-7` to continue.